open-cli-tools/concurrently/README.md

                          code                                          [boolean]

 Restarting
       --restart-tries  How many times a process that died should restart.
+                       Negative numbers will make the process restart forever.
                                                            [number] [default: 0]
       --restart-after  Delay time to respawn the process, in milliseconds.
                                                            [number] [default: 0]

 Options: